-- 17.1 The property and business of Autism Alliance of Canada will be managed by a Board of Directors with a minimum of three (3) and a maximum of fifteen (15) Directors.
-The Board of Directors shall normally be comprised of five individuals employed by Organization Members, including representation from National Autism Organizations, and five Community Members. - 17.2 Nominations for election to the Board of Directors shall be delivered to the Board Chair prior to a date that will be annually communicated to members. - 17.3 Elections for the Board of Directors may be held via mail (including email).
-A Director must be elected by a simple majority of electronic votes cast by all eligible members. - 17.4 The term for a Director is two (2) years, commencing upon the adjournment of the Annual General Meeting at which the Director was elected. - 17.5 A Director is eligible for election or designation as a Director for three consecutive terms not to exceed, in the aggregate, six (6) years.
-Thereafter, he/she/they is not eligible for re-election until the passing of one year or the following Annual General Meeting, whichever is sooner.
+- 16.1 The property and business of Autism Alliance of Canada will be managed by a Board of Directors with a minimum of three (3) and a maximum of fifteen (15) Directors.
+The Board of Directors shall normally be comprised of five individuals employed by Organization Members, including representation from National Autism Organizations, and five Community Members. - 16.2 Nominations for election to the Board of Directors shall be delivered to the Board Chair prior to a date that will be annually communicated to members. - 16.3 Elections for the Board of Directors may be held via mail (including email).
+A Director must be elected by a simple majority of electronic votes cast by all eligible members. - 16.4 The term for a Director is two (2) years, commencing upon the adjournment of the Annual General Meeting at which the Director was elected. - 16.5 A Member is eligible for election or designation as a Director for three consecutive terms not to exceed, in the aggregate, six (6) years.
+Thereafter, that Member is not eligible for re-election until the passing of one year or the following Annual General Meeting, whichever is sooner.
 This limitation can be abrogated to permit a Director to serve in the office of Chair, Vice Chair or Past-Chair.
-This limitation does not apply to representatives of National Autism Organizations. - 17.6 Where a Director's position becomes vacant during the term, a quorum of Directors may fill the vacancy.
-Directors so appointed shall serve from the date of appointment by the Board until the unexpired term of their predecessor. - 17.7 A Director shall be deemed to have vacated his or her position under the following circumstances:
+This limitation does not apply to representatives of National Autism Organizations. - 16.6 Where a Director's position becomes vacant during the term, a quorum of Directors may fill the vacancy.
+Directors so appointed shall serve from the date of appointment by the Board until the unexpired term of their predecessor. - 16.7 A Director shall be deemed to have vacated their position under the following circumstances:

-17.7.1 If a Director resigns from the Board by delivering a signed letter of resignation to the Chair of the Board;
+16.7.1 If a Director resigns from the Board by delivering a signed letter of resignation to the Chair of the Board;

-17.7.2 If he/she is declared incapable by a court in Canada or in another country;

-17.2.3 If he/she becomes bankrupt or suspends payment or compounds with his creditors;
+16.7.2 If a Director is declared incapable by a court in Canada or in another country; 16.2.3 If a Director becomes bankrupt or suspends payment or compounds with their creditors;

-17.2.4 Upon failure to attend a minimum of two-third (2/3) of the Board Meetings, or upon absence without cause for three (3) consecutive Board Meetings within any calendar year; 17.2.5 Is removed by an ordinary resolution of members at a special meeting of Members to remove Directors:
+16.2.4 Upon failure to attend a minimum of two-third (2/3) of the Board Meetings, or upon absence without cause for three (3) consecutive Board Meetings within any calendar year; 16.2.5 Is removed by an ordinary resolution of members at a special meeting of Members to remove Directors;

-17.2.7 Upon being expelled by a resolution of the Board; or 17.2.8 On death.
+16.2.7 Upon being expelled by a resolution of the Board; or 16.2.8 On death.